The Born-Oppenheimer approximation for a 1D 2+1 particle system with zero-range interactions: Introduction

-We warn the reader that in Sections \ref{s:reduction}, \ref{s:5} and \ref{s:6} we prefer to work with positive definite quantities.
-To this end, we shift quadratic forms and operators by $\alpha^2$.
-Specifically, all operators denoted by $H$ and $\Lscr$ -- regardless of superscripts or subscripts -- satisfy the relation $\Lscr = H +\alpha^2$.
-An analogous convention holds for quadratic forms: $\QQ = \BB+\alpha^2$ and $q = b+\alpha^2$.
-Translating the results back to the original setting is straightforward, and we carry out such a translation in the subsequent discussion.

-We begin our analysis with the rigorous definition of the Hamiltonian $H^{\bof}_\ve$.
-This is done in Section \ref{s:Hamiltonian}, see Theorem \ref{th:resolvent-main}, by means of standard tools from the theory of self-adjoint extensions of symmetric operators, within the approach developed in \cite{Pjfa01} (by Remark \ref{r:Tau}, our setting does not allow the use of standard boundary triple theory).
-In particular, we provide a resolvent formula for $H^{\bof}_\ve$; this allows a precise characterization of its essential spectrum (see Theorem \ref{th:spectrumHve} below).
-We note that having a lower bound for $\sigma_{ess}(H^{\bof}_\ve)$ is also relevant for the proof of second part of Theorem \ref{th:main}.
+We first define the Hamiltonian $H^{\bof}_\ve$ by means of standard tools from the theory of self-adjoint extensions of symmetric operators and provide a formula for its resolvent.
+This is done in Theorem \ref{th:resolvent-main}, within the approach developed in \cite{Pjfa01}.
+This allows a precise characterization of its essential spectrum which is also relevant for the proof of the second part of Theorem \ref{th:main}.

-We refer to the discussion in Section \ref{s:Hamiltonian} for a precise characterization of $H^{\bof}_\ve$; here we mention that functions in its domain are regular outside the coincidence planes $\Pi_1$ and $\Pi_2$ (as defined in Eq. \eqref{Pi12}), continuous on $\Pi_1$ and $\Pi_2$, and satisfy the boundary condition

-$(x/2)^\pm$ denoting the right (respectively, left) limit.
-A similar condition holds true on the coincidence plane $\Pi_2$ and is obtained as a consequence of the bosonic/fermionic symmetry.
-The left hand side in the previous equation represents (up to a normalization factor) the jump of the normal derivative relative to $ \ve^2 \partial^2_{x}+\partial^2_{y}$ across $\Pi_1$, see also Remark \ref{r:bc}.